Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

     tail-tools test: test-output-dir pipeline-dir null: group1/group2/group3 alt: group2 group3

-From this our null hypothesis would be:
+From this our null hypothesis model would be:

     1      group1-rep1
     1      group1-rep2